alfredleo/nova.loc/WIKI.md

 		}
 	}
 	```
 3. In case you have older version of php you can upgrade it.
+You can skip to the next step if you want to ignore platform requirements.
 On C9.io I found this way works fine:
 	```bash
 	$ sudo apt-get update
 	$ sudo apt-get install libmcrypt-dev